How can you stop it and prevent another one from happening?

-Almost everyone experiences muscle cramps, which come without warning.
+Almost everyone gets a muscle cramps, which come without warning.
 What causes them, and what can you do to relieve them?

-- Overexertion of the calf muscles while exercising
+- Working calf muscles too hard while exercising

 - Muscle fatigue